 You may be familiar with the hot flashes, less bladder control and mood swings that come with menopause.

 However, for many, menopause makes them more likely to prolapse, have vaginal dryness, have pelvic discomfort, or lose strength / have floor weakness and bone density declines (Osteoporosis).

-All of which can be managed with women’s pelvic health services so you can prevent and avoid being in pain or discomfort.
+All of which can be managed with women’s pelvic health services so you can prevent and avoid being in pain or discomfort with these health concerns.

 If you think you need help or just want to speak to a professional, please don’t hestiate to book an appointment with one of your friendly and attentive female womens health pelvic physios.

-reach out for a consultation if Pelvic Floor Physiotherapy sounds right for you
+reach out for a consultation if Pelvic Floor Physio sounds right for you

 Our north east Melbourne based pelvic physiotherapist team are dedicated to making you feel comfortable and positive about the health of your pelvic floor.
 We want to support you and customise each pelvic experience to regain a pain-free, happy, and active lifestyle.